GlitchedRaven/datasciencecoursera/README.md

 # datasciencecoursera
-Reopository for the data science specialization in coursera
+Repository for the data science specialization in coursera